quattroerik/EMU/README.md

 # EMU – Expandable Multi-material Unit

-**Introducing the EMU, the Expandable Multi-material Unit from down under.** The EMU is a modular, upgradable, and service-friendly MMU designed around the proven filamentalist V3 platform.
+**Introducing the EMU, the Expandable Multi-material Unit from down under.** The EMU is a modular, flexible, upgradable, reliable and service-friendly MMU designed around the proven filamentalist V3 platform.

-The EMU is built for flexibility, reliability, and ease of use.
-Whether you want a single lane to assist loading or a multi-lane setup for true multi-material printing, the EMU is able to easily grow with your needs and is modular to support any number of lane and base combinations.
+Whether you want a single lane to assist loading or a multi-lane, multi-box setup for multi-material printing, the EMU is able to easily grow with your needs.
+It is also modular, supporting any number of lane and base combinations.

 - 🧩 Modular.
 Add lanes anytime, no reprints
 - 🌫️ Sealed dry boxes maintain 5–8% humidity